Čakovec Castle: History

 The first fortification was built in the 13th century by Count Csák I Hahót, after whom the city of Čakovec is named.
-It was later owned by many other notable families, including the Counts of Althann, the House of Lacković, the Counts of Celje as well as the House of Ernušt, House of Zrinski, House of Feštetić and others.
+It was later owned by many other notable families, including the Counts of Althann, the House of Lacković, the Counts of Celje as well as the House of Ernušt, House of Zrinski, Keglević family, House of Feštetić and others.

 Nikola IV Zrinski, Ban (viceroy) of Croatia and hero of Siget, was granted the castle together with the whole area of Međimurje on 12 March 1546 from King Ferdinand as a compensation for his battles against the Ottomans.

 Nikola IV's great-grandson Nikola VII Zrinski, long-term Ban of Croatia and famous warrior against the Turks, was born in Čakovec Castle in 1620 to Juraj V Zrinski and Magdalena Zrinski née Széchy.
 In his castle, he established and owned a unique book collection named "Bibliotheca Zriniana".

 In 1660 the castle was visited by Evliya Çelebi, Turkish traveller and writer, and in 1661 by Jacobus Tollius, Dutch philologist.

 On 30 April 1738 castle was heavily damaged in an earthquake.
 It was immediately rebuilt and redesigned in baroque style, and it was given its present-day look.
 Water-filled moats, that entirely surrounded the castle, were later drained and filled with earth.